kajal-kumari-ml/Node.js_concept/README.md

 ![nodejh](https://user-images.githubusercontent.com/56202928/128520924-84bb936a-7a3c-434b-b29a-4baa0de8e24e.png)

 ## what is node.js?
-Node.js is a open source development plateform.it is a javascript running  on the server side.Ryan Dahl has a creator of Node.js
+Node.js is a open source javascript running  on the server side.Ryan Dahl has a creator of Node.js.

 ## why we use node.js?